-You may have heard the cliché that business is a contact sport where grit and determination separates the winners from the losers.
+You may have heard the cliché that business is a contact sport where grit and determination separate the winners from the losers.
 And it is, but it’s also a thinking man’s game.
 The strategies and tools you use will help you stay ahead of your competition.

 Let’s say you have the best product in the world.
 You know there’s a market for it and it serves your customer’s needs much better than anything else out there – you blow the competition out of the water 10 times out of 10.

 First of all, congratulations.
 But you won’t be able to build a successful business without paying customers.
 To do that, you need to be able to reach prospects and communicate why your product or service is better and what they gain from working with you over one of your competitors.
 In other words, you need the right tools and marketing strategies for business growth.

 Here are 10 (mostly free) marketing tools for business growth that every small business owner should use:

 You have a website that you’re using to communicate your marketing message, reach prospects and/or sell products.
 But how do you know where they’re coming from or whether the optimizations you make are moving the needle?

 Google Analytics helps you learn more about your customers by tracking where your visitors are coming from, what they’re doing on your website (i.e. pages visited or time spent) and ultimately, helps you figure out what messages are the most effective at compelling visitors to take a particular action.